jpomykala/jpomykala.github.io/_posts/2017-12-19-spring-react-websockets-with-auth.md

 ## Conclusions

-And we are done.
-Below is an example how it looks like in my application.
+Done! 🌱 Below is an example how it looks like in my application.
-In terminal, we see logs from the server for test demo company with few vending machines.
+In terminal, we see logs from the server for test demo company with a vending machines.
-Every time machine sold a product data are send to our server and then transaction is validated and eventualy inserted to database.
-In the end I'm sending event ``UpdateDashboardRequestEvent`` to update dashboard.
+Every time machine sold a product data are sent to our server, and then transaction is validated and eventually inserted to database.
+In the end I'm sending event ``UpdateDashboardRequestEvent`` to update the dashboard with WebSockets.